wilsonmar/wilsonmar.github.io/_posts/2019-12-14-tesseract.md

  Found AVX
  Found SSE</pre>

-   <a target="_blank" href="http://www.leptonica.org/">http://www.leptonica.org</a> provides software broadly useful for image processing and image analysis.
+   The <a target="_blank" href="http://www.leptonica.org/">http://www.leptonica.org</a> dependency provides utilities for image processing and image analysis.

 1. PROTIP: Navigate to the folder where where other image files are captured to, usually: